 Strawberry rhubarb syrup is also the perfect spring addition to a classic Mimosa.
 Find that easy recipe and more cocktail inspiration over on Instagram!

-- Gin
+Gin

 Choose any gin you enjoy.
 I like a bright, piney or citrusy gin for the recipe.
 I used the lovely Gray Whale Gin, which I recently tried for the first time.
+Some other gins I'd recommend are Junipero, Citadelle, or Tanqueray.

 The strawberry rhubarb syrup is pretty quick and combines equal parts strawberries, rhubarb, sugar, and water.
-Get the Strawberry Rhubarb Syrup recipe.
+You only need about five minutes for cooking it, and then about twenty to thirty minutes to let it cool.

-Ginger liqueur vs. ginger syrup
+Ginger liqueur or ginger syrup

-Want to make a super fast ginger syrup?
 Combine 1 cup of sugar with 1 cup of hot water and stir until the sugar has dissolved.
 Next, add 2 tablespoons of The Ginger People Ginger Juice and stir to combine.
 Instant ginger syrup with incredible flavor!

 How to garnish with rhubarb

-Shake all the ingredients with plenty of ice and strain the liquid into a coupe glass.
 I like to garnish with a halved strawberry and a sprig of mint for added freshness.

 If you have any leftover rhubarb, use a vegetable peeler to peel off a thin ribbon-like piece.
 You can add it to the glass before pouring, like I did here, or you could skewer it with a cocktail pick like a cucumber ribbon.